Factual/kudos/README.md

 * To migrate the database, run `docker-compose run web rails db:migrate`

 Since the docker-compose file *mounts* the working directory inside the docker container, any changes the filesystem inside the docker are reflected locally.

+## Using byebug
+1. Start the db service in non-interactive mode with `docker-compose up db`
+1. Start the web service in interactive mode with `docker-compose run --service-ports web`.
+If you keep this open, you'll be able to use byebug in interactive mode.